 Every now and then, someone comes along with a new concept for performing magic.
 Not simply a new effect or method, or even a new act.
 Rather, they show us a fresh theatrical approach to presenting magic.

-It might be magic experienced only through sound and touch (Juan Varella’s From the Dark); or a show the audience watches both onstage and off (Simon Coronel and Shoot Ogawa’s Very Strange Monday Night Show); or a two-man show performed by now “ex-friends,” each on either side of a wall dividing the stage (Jonathan Levit and Mad Tad); or even a presentation with lots of audience participation, but no magician (Richard Wiseman’s Experimental).
-All of these offer a unique perspective, a different “frame” for our art.
+It might be magic experienced totally in the dark, only through the senses of hearing and touch (Juan Varellaʼs From the Dark); or a show the audience watches both onstage and backstage (Simon Coronel and Shoot Ogawaʼs Very Strange Monday Night Show); or a two-man show performed by now “ex-friends,” each on either side of a wall dividing the stage (Jonathan Levit and Mad Tad); or even a presentation with lots of audience participation, but no magician (Richard Wisemanʼs Experimental).

 Now, MAGIC Live and the Academy of Magical Arts are joining forces to search the worldwide magic community to not only find magicians with new theatrical approaches but to help them get these ideas out of their heads and onto a stage.